Scale-Fixed Predictions for $\gamma + \eta_c$ production in electron-positron collisions at NNLO in perturbative QCD: Introduction

-A physical observable, corresponding to an infinite-order pQCD approximate, is independent of the choice of renormalization scale.
+A physical observable, corresponding to an infinite-order pQCD approximation, doesn't depend on the choice of renormalization scale.
 If the perturbative coefficients and the strong coupling constant $\alpha_s$ are not well matched at a fixed order, as is the case of conventional scale-setting approach in which the renormalization scale is simply guessed, one finds significant renormalization scale-and-scheme ambiguities; cf. the reviews~\cite{Wu:2013ei, Wu:2014iba, Wu:2019mky}.
 Any dependence of pQCD prediction on the choice of renormalization scheme violates a fundamental principle of the renormalization group.
-In fact, predictions based on conventional scale setting are even incorrect for Abelian theory -- Quantum Electrodynamics (QED); the renormalization scale of the QED coupling constant $\alpha$ can be set unambiguously by using the Gell-Mann-Low method~\cite{GellMann:1954fq}.
+In fact, predictions based on conventional scale-setting approach are even incorrect for Abelian theory -- Quantum Electrodynamics (QED); the renormalization scale of the QED coupling constant $\alpha$ can be set unambiguously by using the Gell-Mann-Low method~\cite{GellMann:1954fq}.
 It is thus essential to use a rigorous scale-setting approach in order to achieve reliable and precise scale-and-scheme independent fixed-order pQCD predictions.